What is Spot Market?

 - When security is bought or sold and then settled or delivered immediately, it refers to a physical market transaction.

 - Contracts bought or sold in the spot market are immediately effective.

 - A physical market is different from a futures market since the money is exchanged immediately.

 - It allows the immediate transfer of ownership of securities.

-This has been a guide to what is spot market and it’s a meaning.
+This article has been a guide to what is spot market, and it’s a meaning.
 Here we discuss examples of the spot market along with its components and advantages.
 You can learn more about financing from the following articles –